-Section 11 of the Indian Act relates to the band membership rules for band lists maintained by ISC (as noted above, meaning that a First Nation has not assumed control of its membership under section 10 of the Indian Act).
+Section 11 of the Indian Act relates to the band membership rules for Band Lists maintained by the department (as noted above, meaning that a First Nation has not assumed control of its membership under section 10 of the Indian Act).
 Prior to 1985, a woman who was a member of a band lost her membership in that band when she married a person who was not a member of that band.
 If she married a person who was a member of another band, she automatically became a member of her husband's band.
-Clause 5(3) of Bill C-38 adds section 11(3.2) to the Act, which entitles persons to have their names entered on the band list maintained by ISC if they had ceased to be a member of that band because they married someone who was not a member of that band.
-Direct descendants of these persons, if entitled to be registered, are also entitled to have their names entered on the band list.
+Clause 5(3) of Bill C-38 adds section 11(3.2) to the Act, which entitles a person to have their name entered on the department Band List if they had ceased to be a member of that band because they married someone who was not a member of that band.
+If a direct descendant of that person is also entitled to be registered, that descendant is also entitled to have their name entered on the Band List.